 Nada.
 This pot needed no help because it was in perfect condition.
 However, enameled cast iron needs proper care to protect its finish.
 See my links below on how to clean and take care of it.
 A few other care tips include: avoid using it on high heat and never put cold water in a hot pot.
 Nor should you submerse the hot pot in cold water.
 And, because it cannot be said enough, no metal shall ever touch the surface of an enameled pot!
 That includes spoons, forks, and steel wool.

+At the time of writing this was probably worth about $60.
 That is, if you’re going to sell it.
 Or buy it.
 But if you’re going to cook in it?
 Priceless.
 Like I said before, compared to its vintage competitors, Descoware pieces in excellent condition can be procured for a bargain–maybe not free, but we can’t all get that lucky.
 However, since I originally looked up this pot about eight months ago, the prices for Descoware seem to be slowly creeping up as word spreads.
 Amongst aficionados, and anyone who’s tried it, Descoware has an excellent reputation as brilliant cookware, and since you can still get it for a fraction of the cost of vintage or new Le Creuset or other competitors, like Staub, why the heck wouldn’t you pay less and get more?